What Are the Pros and Cons of Credit Cards?

 6. More Expensive to Get Cash

 Among the pros and cons of credit cards is the expense of getting cash.
 We will all inevitably encounter cash-only businesses or occasions in our lifetimes.
-It will cost you if you can only obtain cash through your credit card.
+It will cost you if you can only obtain some money through your credit card.

 According to Experian, credit card issuers often impose a higher interest rate on the cash you borrow in addition to a fee for cash advances, which is often 5% of the amount or $10.

-The APR for cash advances on the majority of credit cards is greater than the APR for regular expenditures.
+The APR for cash advances on most credit cards is greater than the APR for regular expenditures.

 Leave a Reply